Warenga/Day_0/README.md

 	- Returns the list.

 2. Testing
-	- Runs the application with 11 unittest.
+	- Runs the application with 11 unittests.

 ## Run it locally
 ----------------------------------------------------